freedict/tools/README.md

 If you use Debian/Ubuntu, you should install the following packages:

-0. Basic: `sudo apt install make xsltproc libicu-dev python3 python3-icu virtualenv python3-virtualenv espeak-ng git`
+0. Basic: `sudo apt install make xsltproc libicu-dev pkg-config python3 python3-icu virtualenv python3-virtualenv espeak-ng git`
 1. For dictd: `sudo apt install dictzip dictfmt`
 2. For stardict: install pyglossary, for instance, `pipx install pyglossary`
 3. For slob: